venus-lang/venus_old/docs/reference/objects.md

 - value (`val`) : immutable object that represent a timeless value.
 - variable (`var`) : an object that can change its value over time, this is same as variables in C
-- reference (`ref`) : an reference to an object so that we can efficiently manage objects
+- reference (`ref`) : a constant reference to an object so that we can efficiently read objects, *NOTE*, not like C++/D, reference is readonly.
+For modifications, use `ptr`
+- pointer (`ptr`): a pointer to an object, so that we can efficiently modify objects.

+`ref` and `ptr` objects are particularly useful in function calls

 ## Rationale
 Venus promotes the functional programming style, so we encourage you to use value instead of variable where ever possible.
 Think in data transformation (stream) instead of data mutation (state).